Table of Contents

 The CTs clip directly onto the cable or copper bar of each phase.
 Pay attention to the cable section relative to the CT diameter.

-Case and T-Box meter plate
+T-Box housing and meter plate

-DIN rail box on T mounting plate (H: 36cm, W: 21cm)
+DIN rail housing on T mounting plate (H: 36cm, W: 21cm)

-Option: Pre-wired input panel
+Option: Pre-wired input board

 It integrates: